 The service at Ocean Hai was great, the food was delicious and you can’t beat the view (which is why you want to go before the sun sets).
 Dinner here is on the pricier side but if you feel like treating yourself while you’re on vacation, it’s totally worth it.

 From living rooms to bait houses, there are no shortage of great places to eat in Clearwater.
 Have you been?
-What Clearwater Restaurants would you add to this list?
+What are some of your favorite Clearwater Restaurants?

 Where To Stay In Clearwater: Wyndham Clearwater Grand Review